-A number of classes in the Fall 2020 semester will be either completely or partially remote.
+A number of classes this term will be either completely or partially remote.
 See the sections below for strategies and resources to help prepare your courses and to help teach effectively with remote technology.

 - General Resources

 - Managing Discussions

 - Effective Group Work

 - Example Activities